Incetro/codex-autograph/README.md

 Of course, if you inherit Decodable or Encodable protocols you will only get decoding initializer or encoding function

 #### Codax-autograph also helps in creating enum models, for example, for easy saving of user data.
-To do this, you do not need to specify any special arguments, just specify the parameter and the path to the folder with enums.
+To do this, you do not need to specify any special arguments, just specify the parameter `-enums` and the path to the folder with enums.
 For example we have:

 ```swift